actualfan/NFCPassportReader/readme.md

 ## Installation
 ### Swift Package Manager

-NFCPassportReader may be installed via Swift Package Manager, by pointing to this repo's URL.
+NFCSDK may be installed via Swift Package Manager, by pointing to this repo's URL.

 ### CocoaPods